duran/dotfiles/README.md

 # Notes

-`¹` A referencfe number shows a link to a particular issue.
+`¹` A reference number shows a link to a particular issue.

-`*` An asterisk indicates an undisclosed issue.
+`*` An asterisk indicates manual configuartion installation.

 `+` A plus symbol marks a section to be expanded.
 `-` A minus symbol warns about a no longer in use section, probably deprecated.